-Each employee who wishes reimbursement for the authorized use of a personal vehicle on County business shall file a claim with the employee's department utilizing the forms and procedures designated by the County Auditor-Controller.
+Each employee who wished reimbursement for the authorized use of a personal vehicle on County business shall file a claim with their department utilizing the forms and procedures designated by the County Auditor-Controller.

 C. Authorized Use - Official County Business